<img src="https://secure.leadforensics.com/87536.png" style="display:none;">

 You want to find out everything there is to know about methyl methacrylate adhesives (AKA acrylic adhesives).
 The good, the bad, and the ugly; you want to know it all.

-We’ve got you covered.
-As adhesive specialists here at Forgeway, we know everything there is to know about MMAs.
+Whether you call them acrylics or methyl methacrylates, we’ve got you covered.
+As adhesive specialists here at Forgeway, we know everything there is to know about this adhesive chemistry.
 We manufacture and supply over one hundred tonnes of methyl methacrylate adhesives every year.

 What are methyl methacrylate adhesives?

-Methyl methacrylate adhesives are relatively new in the adhesive industry.
+Methyl methacrylate (which can also be called MMAs) adhesives are relatively new in the adhesive industry.
 MMAs are known as ‘structural adhesives’ and you may hear them referred to as ‘acrylic’ adhesives.
 There are several well-known adhesive manufacturers that supply a variety of methyl methacrylate adhesives.

 MMAs are usually two-component adhesives.
 They are acrylic and will usually come with the resin and the hardener in two separate compartments of the cartridge.
 The ratio of resin to hardener can either be 1:1 or 10:1.
 The 10:1 variant is often for situations where the end-user requires greater flexibility.
 We’ll cover flexibility in more detail later.